 Approximately 5% of people who develop cancer have a hereditary component to their illness.
 If you are at risk of developing hereditary cancer, you can be referred to the Hereditary Cancer Clinic for a screening.
-By collecting data about your family, compiling a family tree, and genetic testing (if needed), we can check whether you have a hereditary increased risk of developing cancer.
+By collecting data about your family, compiling a family tree, and genetic testing (if necessary), we can check whether you have an increased risk of developing cancer due to your genetics.
 We will discuss your risk level, and offer advice on periodical screenings and preventive measures.

-Your general practitioner or specialist can refer you to us if you have developed cancer at a young age, if you have battled cancer multiple times, or if cancer occurs in the family.
+Your general practitioner or specialist can refer you to us if you have developed cancer at a young age, if you have been diagnosed with cancer multiple times, or if cancer runs in your family.